baherelshaikh/Movies/README.md

 ## Movies
 - GET /api/v1/movie/all/:divisionName - Get a list of movies
+  you have 5 divisions ["movies", "TopRated", "upComing", "TVSeries", "trending"] and "all" if you want all divisions
 - GET /api/v1/movie/:id - Get a specific movie by ID
 - GET /api/v1/movie/displayMovie/:id - display a specific movie by ID